 We illustrate the approach by analysing development scenarios for a rather peripheral German region characterised by intensive pig and poultry production with strong scale effects and capacity limits to growth.
-The region consists of 16 districts, all of which belong to the group of 18 German districts with the highest number of pigs per square kilometre in 2016.
-All 16 districts form a coherent region in the north-west of Germany; eight of them belong to the federal state of Lower Saxony (LS) and eight to North Rhine-Westphalia (NW).
+The region consists of 16 districts3, all of which belong to the group of 18 German districts with the highest number of pigs per square kilometre in 2016.4 All 16 districts form a coherent region in the northwest of Germany; eight of them belong to the federal state of Lower Saxony (LS) and eight to North Rhine-Westphalia (NW).
 We compare the development in the 16 case districts to "reference districts".
-These are the 219 non-city districts of the western federal states that do not belong to the 16 case districts.
+These are the 219 non-city districts.
 For seven of them the employment data are not available at the level of our industry aggregates, which leaves us with 212 reference districts.
-Between 2007 and 2019, the number of employed persons in the reference districts grew by 12.3 percent, whereas in the LS and NW case districts it grew by 24.4 and 14.8 percent, respectively.